Stanisaur/DistanceToRTTMapping/README.md

 ## Limitations
 - Not enough data: roughly ~5000 data points were used, with >1000 unique probes. data was selected at random from the cloud atlas website which can be found [here](https://atlas.ripe.net/measurements/public), and then the ID's were taken and plugged into the API in the python script for ease of use.
 - RIPE ATLAS: These probes are compeletely different from the ones used in the Spotter paper so a comparison may not be completely fair
+- AS relationship: The script does record the Autonomous Systems(AS) relationship of each measurement(SAME, NEIGHBOURS, STRANGERS) but this is not leveraged in any way as I have not found any way to make use of it, though the script can easily be extended to incorporate this.
+Perhaps incorporating this will allow for extrapolation of distance for RTT's >80ms which is the limit for now.